 Here is what his vet recommended:

 - Daily vacuuming.
 This made my eyes roll.
-While I now vacuum a lot more, I must confess I haven’t consistently made it to daily vacuuming.
+I vacuum a lot more now — but not yet daily.
 Until recently, I also didn’t understand how it helps interrupt a flea’s life cycle.
 An adult female flea lays about 25 fleas a day.
 Most fall off a dog on to its bedding, furniture or carpeting.
-Once the eggs hatch, flea larvae crawl about feeding on organic debris and adult flea feces (a vital component of their successful survival).
-With rigorous vacuuming, you can remove eggs, their food sources and even the cocooned flea pupa before they become adults.
+Once the eggs hatch, flea larvae crawl about feeding on organic debris and adult flea feces.
+With rigorous vacuuming, you can remove eggs, food sources and even cocooned flea pupa before they become adults.
 This also means vacuuming couch cushions and under furniture if your dog sleeps nearby.
 Lastly, you have to remove the vacuum cleaner bag, seal it, wrap it in plastic and get it out of the house.

 - Washing dog beds and blankets every couple of days.
-Wherever a dog spends time, fleas and their eggs, larvae and pupa are likely to be found.
+Wherever a dog spends time, fleas and their eggs, larvae and pupa can be found.
 Washing bedding or rugs in hot water (140 degrees F) and drying them in a dryer is as important as vacuuming.

 - Weekly baths with a mild shampoo.
 This helps get rid of fleas, but it also helps remove anything from the environment — pollen, dust or garden chemicals, for example — that might cause itching.
 Spike also had dry skin and fur.
 I added oil to his diet and used Demoscent, a blend of essential oils and fatty acids applied like flea control products.

 - Flea-combing after a walk.
-I would lay Spike down on a white towel, have a bowl of detergent and water close and comb through his fur.
-When I captured a flea, I would drown it in the detergent water.
-Usually I found some fleas, but hardly an infestation.
-It was a great bonding time for Spike and me.
+I lay Spike down on a white towel, have a bowl of detergent and water close by and comb his fur.
+When I capture a flea, I drown it in the soapy water.
+Usually I find some fleas, but hardly an infestation.
+It is a great bonding time for Spike and me.

 - Washing his feet in a mild cider vinegar and water mixture after a walk to help relieve the paw-licking.
 I did use a mild cider vinegar and water rinse after his weekly shampoo, but for a dog who walks at least three to four times a day, this was more than I could handle.

-- Calling in Fleabusters or buying the Fleabusters powder and applying it myself.
-This is a white, nontoxic boric acid and salts mixture that destroys the outer shells of fleas, cockroaches, termites, silverfish and other insects.
-It is less toxic than salt and can be handled safely with bare hands.
+The vet gave me one tip that was new to me: calling in Fleabusters or applying the Fleabusters powder myself.
+The powder is a white, nontoxic boric acid and salts mixture.
+It destroys the outer shells of fleas, cockroaches, termites, silverfish and other insects.
+Less toxic than salt, the powder can be handled safely with bare hands.
 You sprinkle it over floors and sweep it into cracks or carpet pile with a broom.
-It should also be rubbed on couch cushions and into crevices of furniture.
+Rub it on couch cushions and into upholstery crevices as well.
 A three-pound canister costs about $30 on Amazon.com and will treat about five rooms.
-In October, before a two-week road trip, I spent an afternoon applying the powder.
+Before going on a two-week road trip in October, I spent an afternoon applying the powder.
 The next day, we left and the powder sat undisturbed until we returned.

-Fleabusters was a lot of work to use, but it lasts a year.
+Fleabusters was a lot of work, but it lasts a year.
 Spike did seem to scratch less when we came back, although he still licked his paws.
 Was it the Fleabusters?
-Was it the change of environment from Los Angeles to Yellowstone and all points in between?
-Was it the change of season to cooler temperatures?
+The change of environment from Los Angeles to Yellowstone and all points in between?
+The change of season?
 I suspect it was all of those factors

-Now we’re into a new season of heat, and I need to go back to the drawing board to develop a strategy for this year’s battle against fleas.
+Now we’re into a new hot season.
+I need to go back to the drawing board to develop a strategy for this year’s flea war.